clarkk/cpp-proc/README.md

 The `-grep <pattern>` argument can be used to run the result through a regex pattern before output in the same way as piping through `grep`.

 ## -stat (argument)
 The `-stat` argument prints extended information about CPU and memory usage, which the `ps` command can't do natively.
-These information is calculated accross multiple files in the `/proc` file system.
+These information are calculated accross multiple files in the `/proc` file system.

 ## -help (argument)
 ```